berkerol/dbms/operations.md

         insert new record before current active record END IF
     END FOREACH
-    update numbers of active and deleted records in page headers END FOREACH
+    update numbers of active and deleted records in page header END FOREACH
   IF there is no empty slots in the last page
     create a new page